Skip to main content

 On this page

-A Laboratory Technician in the Department of Health and Human Services in the state of Nevada involves performing a variety of laboratory tests and procedures to support the diagnosis and treatment of diseases.
+A Laboratory Technician in the Department of Human Services in the state of Nevada involves performing a variety of laboratory tests and procedures to support the diagnosis and treatment of diseases.
 Key characteristics of this position include precision, analytical skills, and a strong attention to detail.
 This role is crucial in ensuring accurate and timely test results, which directly impact patient care and community health.
 By contributing to the early detection and management of health conditions, this position plays a vital role in promoting the well-being of Nevada’s residents.

 Salary Range